KingKrouch/EnigmaFix/README.md

 If you are using Ubuntu WSL, you can install the required dependencies using:

-`sudo apt install git cmake ninja-build meson mingw-w64\* g++ gcc build-essential gdb libboost-all-dev libzydis-dev zydis-tools -y`
+`sudo apt install git cmake ninja-build meson mingw-w64\* g++ gcc build-essential gdb libboost-all-dev -y`

 For Fedora, the process would be:

-`sudo dnf install git cmake ninja-build meson mingw64-\* g++ gcc boost zydis zydis-devel zydis-doc zydis-tools gdb -y`
+`sudo dnf install git cmake ninja-build meson mingw64-\* g++ gcc boost gdb -y`

 For Arch Linux, the process should be:

-`sudo pacman -S ninja cmake meson gcc mingw-w64-toolchain boost zydis gdb --noconfirm`
+`sudo pacman -S ninja cmake meson gcc mingw-w64-toolchain boost gdb --noconfirm`

 **NOTE:** If you remove "sudo", the Arch Linux instructions should also apply to MSYS2.